 2 – Don’t Store What You Don’t Use

 From season to season, life changes.
 In summer, we have lawn mowers, garden furniture, outdoor games, and lots of summer clothes.
 When winter rolls round these things are mostly put away, but why keep them at home where they’re taking up precious space.
 Self storage facilities are keenly priced, have a wide range of room sizes, and are perfect for safely storing seasonal valuables.
 Furniture and machinery stays in good condition, and frees space in the garage, shed or loft that would otherwise be cluttered with items that won’t be needed for months.
 Not many people realise storage terms often run from week to week, so there’s no long-term commitment, just added space when you need it.
+Alternatively, look to expand your outside storage space.
+If you haven’t already got a modern storage shed, look at the options available to you.
+It is an investment if you are struggling to store those items that aren’t used all year round.

 3 – Invest in Storage Furniture